leamsifigs/180project/README.md

 and you should be good to go.
 I hope the .gitignore works correctly!

-if if you're using vscode, you'll want to accept the prompt to define your cmake directory. and that will be the cmakelists.txt inside `src/project`.
+if if you're using vscode, you'll want to accept the prompt to define your cmake directory. and that will be the cmakelists.txt inside `src/project`. this will ensure you don't get a ton of red squigles everywhere!